-The complainant and respondent are entitled to be accompanied by a support person of their choice whenever meeting with the investigator.
-Such persons may, but need not be, chosen from among the Sexual Harassment Misconduct advisors (SHM advisors).
-Advisors can confer privately with their advisee, but cannot act as advocates or address the investigator.
-At no point will the complainant be forced to be in contact or in the same room as the respondent.
+The complainant and respondent are entitled to be accompanied by an advisor of their choice whenever meeting with the investigator.
+Advisors can confer privately with their advisee, but cannot question the process nor address the investigator.
+At no point will the parties be required to be in contact or in the same room with each other.
 The parties will be given periodic status updates throughout the investigation.